 Course Fees

 Programme fee is $5000*.
 The course must be paid in full by the start date of the course.
-The next intake is at the beginning of 2026 – Dates TBC.
-Enrolments are then open until early March 2026.
-Payment can be made in installments by either applying for a loan through Crystal Bridge or paying equal instalments from the date of enrolment until the start of the course, the amount may vary depending on the date of enrolment.
+Payment can be made in installments by either applying for a loan through Crystal Bridge or paying equal instalments from the date of enrolment until the start of the course, the amount may vary depending on the date of enrolment and Seminar One start.

 Course Co-ordinators